Menu

 Shower room with walk-in shower, basin, WC.

 There is a courtyard at the rear of The Loovre with a cafe table and chairs for two.
 A charcoal barbecue is provided (guests must supply their own charcoal).
+Bicycles can be stored in the courtyard if required, and the gate can be secured with a lock.

 While there is no private parking available at The Loovre, guests are welcome to stop outside the property to unload/load belongings.
 Free public parking is available just a five-minute walk away at Coxons Lane car park or the Castlegate Long Stay car park.